xonixx/xonixx.github.io/awk_tech_notes.md

 }

 ```
-But, it is allowed to pass an array to a function and fill it there
+However, it is allowed to pass an array to a function and fill it there

 ```awk
 BEGIN {